 Later, in the 15th and 16th Century this route was named the Peddars Way in honour of the pilgrims who walked to the religious village of Walsingham and the Priory there.
 This was, and still is, an extremely important pilgrimage route.
 So as you meander along this historic route, bear in mind that you’ll be following in the footsteps of Romans and Pilgrims.

 On the early part of the trail you’ll walk through various woodlands, some littered with silver birches and oaks and other wonderful beech trees.
 And you’ll also come across desolate looking pine forests with cones galore on the ground.
 Obviously the colour of the landscape will depend on what time of year you walk the Peddars Way.
 Vivid golds and oranges will abound in autumn, whilst spring will provide you with new bright green leaves and possible blossoms.
-Winter (which is when I walked, gave me wonderful leaves on the ground and woods I could see straight through).
+Winter (which is when I took these photos, gave me wonderful leaves on the ground and woods I could see straight through).

 You’ll walk past a few heathlands.
 One important heathland is Natural England’s Brettenham Heath National Nature Reserve which stretches for as far as the eye can see and is hugely popular for birdwatching.
 This is the largest heathland in Norfolk and borders the MOD Training grounds.

-Fairly near the beginning of the walk you reach Thompson which is renowned for its historical Pingo ponds (low hills formed back in the Ice Age) – yet more history on this path.
+Fairly near the beginning of the walk you reach Thompson Water which is renowned for its historical Pingo ponds (low hills formed back in the Ice Age) – yet more history on this path.
 It’s well worth taking a few moments to walk off the Peddars Way track at this stage and walk amongst a few of them.
 If you do this, you’ll also get to see the purpose built lake of Thompson Water which is beautiful.

 Most pingo ponds in the UK have been ploughed up - the only other ones that have been found are in the Arctic Tundra, so again you’re walking amongst historical landscape.